Web Governance Policies

 - All PDFs and documents must be accessible.

 - The website will not serve as a document repository.
 Document archives will be housed by each department internally.
-Review the File Retention on the Web Policy above for more information.
+Review the File Retention on the Web Policy for more information.

 - Departments/units are encouraged to use photography on their sites.
 Photography should be appropriate to the subject matter of your website.